Shaddo-lab/Ma513-Project/README.md

 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```

-You will have to change the "/cu118" according to which version your GPU has.
+You will have to change the "/cu118" according to which version your GPU has, so the one that you installed.
 To know which one you need, you have to type inside your command prompt :
 ```python
 nvidia-smi